Firefox early version history: Firefox 3

 Firefox 3 was released on June 17, 2008, by the Mozilla Corporation.
 Firefox 3 uses version 1.9 of the Mozilla Gecko layout engine for displaying web pages.
 This version fixes many bugs, improves standard compliance, and implements new web APIs.
 Other new features include a redesigned download manager, a new "Places" system for storing bookmarks and history, and separate themes for different operating systems.
+While the new functionality of the location bar, dubbed the "Awesomebar", was overall well-received, there were those who did not like it due to user interface and performance changes, so much that extensions were made to revert it.
+Firefox 3 received CNET Editors' Choice in June 2008.